How to size a 3 phase dimmer rack for your venue?

 A comprehensive 2026 guide to selecting high-performance stage lighting dimmer racks.
 We review top hybrid systems, explore SCR vs sine wave technology, and analyze essential features like ThruPower for modern venues.

-ZT2419+1216 Distribution Box
+ZT Distribution Box

-ZT2419+1216 features dual protection functions and is a power distribution product specifically designed for overcurrent and short circuits in electrical equipment.
+RGB-ZT2416 features dual protection functions and is a power distribution product specifically designed for overcurrent and short circuit of electrical equipment.
 It is the best choice for mobile performance and is suitable for use in computer lamps, conventional lamps, and other equipment.

-DMX, RDM Nodes
+RDM Nodes

-The DN series dual network port network decoder is a lighting control system product independently developed by RGB, featuring completely independent core technology and software copyright.
-It seamlessly connects and decodes the sACN and ART-Net network protocols based on TCP/IP with the DMX-512 and RDM communication protocols, achieving gigabit communication with dual independent physical address codes.
+The DN series network decoder is a product of the lighting control system independently developed by RGB, featuring completely independent core technology and obtaining software copyrights.
+It seamlessly connects and decodes the sACN and Art-Net network protocols based on TCP/IP with the DMX-512 and RDM communication protocols.
 Supports a visual lighting control system, intuitively displaying the online and offline status of the DN series network decoders, and enabling remote monitoring, editing, and setting of corresponding parameters.

 It is widely applied in theaters, concert halls, multi-functional halls, cultural and tourism performances, TV stations, gymnasiums, auditoriums, commercial art lighting, and other performance and cultural venues.